JamBrain/DairyBox/README.md

 https://github.com/ludumdare/ludumdare/wiki/Testing-on-Mobile

+Alternatively, you can change the `.hosts` file of your device.
+Unfortunately this can mean _jailbreaking_ your phone, so modifying the `.hosts` file of the router is preferred.

-Add the following domains to your router's hosts file, and make them point to the VM's LAN IP address (**NOT** 192.168.48.48, but the IP returned by `info.sh` above).
+Add the following domains to the `.hosts` file, and make them point to the VM's LAN IP address (**NOT** 192.168.48.48, but the IP returned by `info.sh` above).

 * http://ludumdare.dev - **ludumdare.com** (`www/public-ludumdare.com`)
   * http://api.ludumdare.dev - **api.ludumdare.com** (`www/public-api`)